“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 - “If my good results are due to hard work, it’s because I don’t have enough skills to do it easily.”

-- “My good results are mostly due to insert any external reason here, not because I’m good in what I’m doing.”
+- “My good results are pure luck and not because I’m good in what I’m doing.”

-- “My good results were not that good; my standards are higher and I didn’t reach them.”
+- “My good results are not that good; my standards are higher and I didn’t reach them.”

 - “I’ve succeeded because I knew what people were expecting, or because I used other manipulative techniques to obtain this result.
 Not because I’m good.”